 Another warning sign can come in the form of email.
 Many services will send you messages about suspicious activity, such as when somebody logs into your account from an unfamiliar computer (or an unfamiliar country), or when somebody changes your username or password.
 Make sure to check your inbox for emails like these.
 Also, keep an eye out for messages from friends: If “you” have started sending them spam, they can alert you that your account was compromised.

 Once you realize you’ve been hacked, it’s time to roll up your sleeves and take back your account.

 The good news is that you have help: Google, Apple, Microsoft, and other tech giants don’t want impostors to take over your online identities either, so they’ll try their best to restore your access.
 For example, in some cases where you can’t open your account, it’s because the company sensed suspicious activity and automatically locked everyone out.

 So when you suspect a hack, your first step is to tell the company.
-A quick web search, such as “Report Gmail hack,” should reveal the right place to explain your problem.
+A quick web search, such as “report Gmail hack,” should reveal the right place to explain your problem.
 Before you start entering information, make sure that the page you visit is the official recovery page.
-Check the URL to make sure the page is hosted on the correct web domain, such as google.com or apple.com, for the service you’re trying to access.
-We’ve also rounded up the recovery links for a few of the big players: For Google, report hacks here, for Apple here, and for Microsoft here.
+Check the URL to make sure the page is hosted on the correct web domain for the service you’re trying to access, such as google.com or apple.com.
+We’ve also rounded up the best recovery practices for a few of the big players: For Google, try the steps listed here, try these for Apple, and find Microsoft’s tips here.

-If you’re lucky, you can get back in pretty fast.
-That’s partially because today’s apps collect so much data about us that they can identify individuals through tidbits such as date of birth, phone number, location, and more.
-However, getting back into your account isn’t the last step you need to take.
+If you’re lucky, you’ll get back in pretty fast.
+That’s partially because today’s apps collect so much data about us that they can identify individuals through tidbits such as date of birth, phone number, and location.
+However, getting back into your account isn’t the last step you’ll need to take.

 Change your passwords